Our Educational Philosophy

 Items Parents Should Provide

-Pampers Sensitive Wipes (one case every two months), Bottles & Extra Outfits
+Pampers Sensitive Wipes (one case every two months), Prepared Bottles Daily & Extra Outfits

 A well balanced, nutritious breakfast, lunch and afternoon snack will be provided daily.
 We provide formula (Meijer

 Brand), iron-fortified cereal and baby food free of charge for our infants.
 Children must arrive by 8:30 a.m. if they are

 eating breakfast with us.
 No outside food or drinks.

 a rash, pinkeye, has diarrhea, is vomiting or running a temperature of 100 degrees or more, he/she may not be at daycare.

 remain diarrhea free for 24 hours (without medicine) before returning.
 They must remain fever free without medication for 72 hours.
 Please make sure you have a back-up plan in case your child becomes ill.
 If your child has a rash, a written doctor's note stating what it is, that it is not contagious,

 and it is okay to return to daycare will be needed.
 Children may not be at daycare with any respiratory symptoms such as coughing,

 Age 6 weeks - 16 months - $250/week if paid by Monday morning.